 Step by step, the little things add up to big change.
-Here’s how we’re doing it, and how your support can help.
+Here’s how we’re doing it, and how your support helps.

-It's been quite a year.
+It's been quite a start to the decade.
 The Covid-19 pandemic reminded many of us how important nature is for our health.
 The United States is back in the Paris Agreement, and emissions reductions are part of the country's nationally determined contribution (NDC).
 Climate change is front and center in the recovery response.
 The Nature Conservancy and our supporters have been front and center too, as tireless advocates for science-based solutions to help fight catastrophic climate change.

-After a pause in 2020, we’ll be back with leaders from more than 190 countries at the global climate change conference known as COP26 later this year.
-Over two weeks, we'll discuss the most promising natural solutions for climate change—tackling everything from how to fund these critical priorities to hands-on science and specific policies that can make the biggest impact.
+After a pause in 2020, we met with leaders from more than 190 countries at the global climate change conference known as COP26.
+Over two weeks, we discussed the most promising natural solutions for climate change—tackling everything from how to fund these critical priorities to hands-on science and specific policies that can make the biggest impact.

 This commitment is more necessary now than ever before.
 People everywhere are counting on world leaders to act before it's too late.

 Young people are stepping up to the climate challenge more than ever.
 Greta Thunberg’s example shows us that the passion of youth leaders has the power to be a game-changer.

 To help support young leaders, the Biennial of the Americas and The Nature Conservancy launched the Youth Congress for Sustainable Americas (YC) in 2017.
 The fast-growing network now includes 85 young leaders from 15 countries–from Canada to Argentina–united by their commitment to address climate change in their own communities.